SK-EID/smart-id-java-client/README.md

 RP uses `allowedInteractionsOrder` parameter to list interactions it allows for the current transaction.
 Not all app versions can support all interactions though.
 The Smart-ID server is aware of which app installations support which interactions.
 When processing Replying Party request the first interaction supported by the app is taken from `allowedInteractionsOrder` list and sent to client.
 The interaction that was actually used is reported back to RP with interactionUsed response parameter to the session request.
-If an app cannot support any interaction requested the session is cancelled and client throws exception `RequiredInteractionNotSupportedByAppException`.
+If the app cannot support any interaction requested the session is cancelled and client throws exception `RequiredInteractionNotSupportedByAppException`.

 `displayText60`, `displayText200` - Text to display for authentication consent dialog on the mobile device.
 Limited to 60 and 200 characters respectively.